Bladder Staging, Grading, and Pathology

-Unless you are a medical professional the pathology report may look like a foreign language to most.
-But it will answer a lot of questions on what treatment if any you will need going forward.
+Unless you are a medical professional, a bladder cancer pathology report may look like a foreign language to most.
+But it will answer many questions on what treatment if any you will need going forward.
 Many people ask for a copy of their pathology report to keep in their treatment folder.
-What follows is intended as a basic introduction to the subject, below you will find links to continued reading.
+What follows is intended, as a basic introduction to the subject, below you will find links to continued reading.

 A doctor will take a sample of tissue they need information about that cannot be seen by the naked eye and sends it to the pathology department.

 The pathologist will look at the tissue and issue a pathology report.

 The pathology report is what guides your bladder cancer treatment.